zenoss/hbase-image/README.md

 # Releasing

 Use git flow to release a version to the `master` branch.
 A jenkins job can be triggered manually to build and publish the images to docker hub.
-During the git flow release process, update the version in the makefile by removing the `dev` suffix and then increment the version number in the `develop` branch.
+During the git flow release process, update the image version in [versions.mk](./versions.mk) by removing the `dev` suffix and then increment the version number in the `develop` branch.

 ## Versioning